SpaceManiac/HamSandwich/README.md

 Compiling and running:

 1. Run `./run` to see a list of games in the project, and use `./run <project>` to compile and play.
-    1. For example, to run Supreme with Cheese, write `./run supreme`.
+    1. For example, to run Supreme With Cheese, write `./run supreme`.
     2. To compile without running, write `make` or `make <projectname>`.
     3. The first time you try to run a game, you will be prompted to download its installer from <https://hamumu.itch.io/>;